This Year, An Eclectic Mix of Interior Decorating Ideas Holds Sway

 3. Go Floral – as in Wallpaper

-While not exactly a floral patterned wallpaper, this leaf-inspired wallpaper in a Contemporary home’s living room complements the houseplant in front of it and gives an idea of how you can add pop to an interior space (photo credit: Dan Gold on Unsplash).
+While not exactly a floral patterned wallpaper, this leaf-inspired wallpaper in a Contemporary home’s living room complements the houseplant in front of it.
+It gives an idea of how you can add pop to an interior space (photo credit: Dan Gold on Unsplash).

 4. Mix New Decor with Vintage Touches